zukunft/zukunft.com/docs/code_objects_all.md

 +-- result_db - the database const for triple tables
 \-- user_service
     \-- xml - to im- and export xml files
-+-- ip_range_exp - a base object for a list of database IDs +-- job_db - the database const for jon tables
++-- ip_range_db - the database const for ip_range tables
++-- job_db - the database const for job tables
 +-- log - the simple log interface object
 +-- system_time_list - a list of system error objects
 +-- user_list - a list of users